 - The gold_room has a weird way of getting you to type a number.
 What are all the bugs in this way of doing it?
-Can you make it better than just checking if "1" or "0" are in the number?
+Can you make it better than what I've written?
 Look at how int() works for clues.

 Common Student Questions

 - When you get stuck understanding a piece of code, simply write an English comment above every line explaining what that line does.
 Keep your comments short and similar to the code.
 Then either diagram how the code works or write a paragraph describing it.
 If you do that you'll get it.

 - On many operating systems a program can abort with exit(0), and the number passed in will indicate an error or not.
 If you do exit(1) then it will be an error, but exit(0) will be a good exit.
 The reason it's backward from normal boolean logic (with 0==False is that you can use different numbers to indicate different error results.
 You can do exit(100) for a different error result than exit(2) or exit(1).

 - Why is raw_input() sometimes written as raw_input('> ')?